-- If LinuxCNC was not installed from a package, the LinuxCNC shell environment needs to be set up with . <!universalized continuation of the LinuxCNC contin - When asked for unsaved Preferences, just accept the defaults and hit Close. - From Toplevel (left pane), pick Window (first icon) as top level window, which by default will be named window1.
-Do not change this name GladeVCP relies on it. - In the left tab, scroll down and expand HAL Python and EMC Actions. - add a container like a HAL_Box or a HAL_Table from HAL Python to the frame - pick and place some elements like LED, button, etc. within a container
+- If LinuxCNC was not installed from a package, the LinuxCNC shell environment needs to be set up with . linuxcncdir>/ scripts/rip-environment, otherwise glade won't find the LinuxCNC-specific widgets. - When asked for unsaved Preferences, just accept the defaults and hit Close. - From Toplevel (left pane), pick Window (first icon) as top level window, which by default will be named window1.
+Do not change this name GladeVCP relies on it. - In the left tab, scroll down and expand HAL Python and EMC Actions. - add a container like a HAL\Box or a HAL\Table from HAL Python to the frame

+• pick and place some elements like LED, button, etc. within a container